ODIM-Project/ODIM/README.md

 ## Searching the inventory for specific BMCs

-To search servers in the inventory based on specific criteria, perform HTTP `GET` on the following URI.
+To search BMCs in the inventory based on specific criteria, perform HTTP `GET` on the following URI.
 Specify the search criteria in the URI.

 `/redfish/v1/Systems?$filter={searchKeys}%20{conditionKeys}%20{value/regular_expression}%20{logicalOperand}%20{searchKeys}%20{conditionKeys}%20{value}`